 - 29.5.2.1 The player who traded Barbarian Hordes to the victim is the controller of the barbarians.
-If Barbarian Hordes was drawn by the victim and not traded, the player with the least amount of cities (even if it is the victim) is the controller. - 29.5.2.2 Barbarian Hordes consists of fifteen barbarian tokens.

-- 29.5.2.2.1 If the victim holds Politics (30.38) or Provincial Empire (30.40) an additional five barbarian tokens are placed for each of these advancements held. - 29.5.2.2.2 If the victim holds Monarchy (30.30), five less barbarian tokens are placed. - 29.5.2.3 The barbarians invade any zero population area, any area adjacent to an empty zero population area, any area containing barbarian tokens, any area adjacent to an area containing only barbarian tokens, or any area adjacent to the map edge.
-If possible, the barbarians invade an area containing a city owned by the victim.
-If that's not possible, they invade an area containing tokens owned by the victim.
-If no legal area, as specified above, contains any cities or tokens owned by the victim, the remaining barbarians tokens are eliminated. - 29.5.2.3.1 Immediately after invasion, conflict is resolved between the newly placed barbarians and any units, including those of civilizations other than the victim, in the area occupied by the barbarians. - 29.5.2.3.2 Once conflict is resolved, all the surviving barbarian tokens in excess of the population limit repeat the procedure above (29.5.2.3). - 29.5.2.3.3 The barbarian controller has sole authority as to which cities or units to attack, provided he follows the above rules. - 29.5.2.4 Barbarian tokens do not benefit from any of the attributes of their controlling player. - 29.5.2.5 If barbarians eliminate a city, no trade card is drawn from the victim, nor does pillage occur. - 29.5.2.6 All movement involving Barbarians is completed during the Calamity Resolution phase, prior to the resolution of any other calamities.
+If Barbarian Hordes was drawn by the victim and not traded, the player with the least amount of cities (even if it is the victim) is the controller. - 29.5.2.2 Barbarian Hordes consists of fifteen barbarian tokens. - 29.5.2.2.1 If the victim holds Politics (30.38) or Provincial Empire (30.40) an additional five barbarian tokens are used for each of these advancements held. - 29.5.2.2.2 If the victim holds Monarchy (30.30), five less barbarian tokens are used. - 29.5.2.3 The barbarians can invade any zero population area, any area adjacent to an empty zero population area, any area containing barbarian tokens, any area adjacent to an area containing only barbarian tokens, or any area adjacent to the map edge.
+If possible, the barbarians attack a city owned by the victim.
+If no legal area, as specified above, contains a city owned by the victim, or if there is not enough remaining barbarian tokens to attack the city, they instead invade an area containing tokens owned by the victim.
+If there isn't any such area either, the remaining barbarians tokens are eliminated. - 29.5.2.3.1 Immediately after invasion, conflict is resolved between the newly placed barbarians and any units, including those of civilizations other than the victim, in the area occupied by the barbarians. - 29.5.2.3.2 Once conflict is resolved, all the surviving barbarian tokens in excess of the population limit repeat the procedure above (29.5.2.3). - 29.5.2.3.3 The barbarian controller has sole authority as to which cities or units to attack, provided he follows the above rules. - 29.5.2.4 Barbarian tokens do not benefit from any of the attributes of their controlling player. - 29.5.2.5 If barbarians eliminate a city, no trade card is drawn from the victim, nor does pillage occur. - 29.5.2.6 All movement involving Barbarians is completed during the Calamity Resolution phase, prior to the resolution of any other calamities.
 Once the Barbarians have stopped moving, they remain on the board until eliminated in combat.
 Barbarians do not increase their population and may not be selected as secondary victims of calamities.